jgclark/NotePlan-stats/README.md

 ## npTagStats
 `npTagStats` script gives summary counts of #hashtags and @mentions in NotePlan's daily calendar files:
 - for #hashtags it simply counts up any it finds from a configurable list, for example `#gym` or `#readbook`
-- the @mentions counted are of the form `@mention(number)`, e.g. `@work(8)` or `@work(10)`, where it will show a table of counts of the different @work parameters.
-This allows simple tracking of numeric items over time, for example hours worked.
+- the @mentions counted are of the form `@mention(number)`, e.g. `@work(8)` or `@fruitveg(5)`, this allows simple tracking of numeric items over time, for example hours worked, or number of fruit'n'veg portions eaten.
 Again, this list is configurable (see below).

 There are 2 ways of running this:

-1. with a passed year, it will just look in the files for that year.
+1. with a passed year (e.g. `npStats 2020'), it will just look in the files for that year
-2. with no arguments, it will just count the current year, and distinguish dates in the future (where relevant)
+2. with no arguments (`npStats'), it will just count the current year, and distinguish dates in the future (where relevant)

 It writes output to screen and writes to a `<year>_tag_stats.csv` file, unless the `--nofile` command line option is given.
-(The location depends which NotePlan storage type you use: it goes in the (new) top-level 'Summaries' directory for iCloud Drive or Dropbox, or the user's home directory for CloudKit.)
+(The location depends which NotePlan storage type you use: it goes in the (new) top-level 'Summaries' directory in NotePlan for iCloud Drive or Dropbox, or the user's home directory for CloudKit.)

 ## Options
 Run either script with `--help` to see the command line switches available: